KrishnaRao1/nba_draft_model_2026/README.md

 4. **Shot diet features** — rim rate, 3PA rate, FTr
 5. **Learned weights** — gradient-boosted model trained on NBA outcomes, compare feature importances against hand-tuned priors
 6. **Better conference adjustment** — KenPom or Torvik adjusted conference strength rather than binary power/non-power
+7. **Fit scoring for the portal** — layer team-need and stylistic fit on top of raw energy so the available board can be re-sorted per program

 ---